amritsharma/writing-challenge/Jan14-Signal-Groups.md

 ![Name this group](https://imgur.com/HXy2S4D.png)

-**Step 3.** Enable "Group Link" by clicking on ellipses and "Group Settings".
+**Step 3.** Tap on the ellipses and select "Group Settings" then tap on "Group Link".
 You have the option to approve everyone who tries to join this Signal Group using this URL.
 If you're only sharing this with your existing contacts in a specific Whatsapp Group, there is no need to approve new group members.

 ![Group](https://imgur.com/Rj2uyi9.png)
 ![Ellipses](https://imgur.com/8O4uNri.png)

-**Step 4.** Tap "Share URL" to copy the Group Link and share it with your existing Whatsapp Group.
+**Step 4.** Tap "Share" to copy the Group Link.
+You have the option to approve everyone who tries to join this Signal Group using this URL.
+If you're only sharing this with your existing contacts in a specific Whatsapp Group, there is no need to approve new group members.

+and share it with your existing Whatsapp Group.

 ![Share](https://imgur.com/QXhK5HD.png)